Our Team

 ▷ Laura Johnson

-Laura Johnson serves as the Vice President of Communications for the National Summer Learning Association -- the only national nonprofit exclusively focused on summer learning as a solution to closing the achievement and opportunity gaps in America.
-Johnson is a seasoned communications executive who’s devoted a professional lifetime to organizations that inspire and improve the lives of young people and communities.
+Laura Johnson is the Senior Vice President and Chief Acceleration Officer for the United Way of Central Maryland.
+She is a seasoned communications executive who has devoted a professional lifetime to organizations that inspire and improve the lives of young people and communities.
 With more than 25 years’ experience, she has led major press and community outreach campaigns, launched new exhibit openings and led strategic initiatives for world class organizations including, the National Aquarium in Baltimore, Baltimore Symphony Orchestra, Arts Education Partnership – formerly of the Council of Chief State School Officers, March of Dimes Georgia Chapter, and McDonald’s Co-op of Greater Baltimore.
+As a mom of a high schooler in Howard County, MD, Johnson is an active education advocate.

 Laura Zahn

-▷ Lauren Zane
+▷ Lauren Zane, Chair

 Lauren Zane is Executive Director at the Hollyhock Foundation.
 Prior to joining Hollyhock, Lauren was a Senior Program Officer at the Tiger Foundation.
 Lauren began her career at Bain & Company and the Bridgespan Group.
 She has a B.S. from the University of Virginia and an MBA from Columbia University.